Community Ecology & Macroecology (BISC 830) -- Fall 2021

 ___________________________________________________________________________________________________

-Week of September 13:
+Wednesday September 13:

 Discussion: Structure of Economist articles

-Assignments: Discussion of format of Economist articles & how to lead Discussion.
+Assignments: Discussion of format of Economist articles and reading & how to lead Discussion.
 Read at least one (preferably both) of the articles posted on the assignments page, and skim, at least, the associated paper from a scientific journal.

 Lecture: Spatial patterns of diversity & why (DG) ppt